 We are delighted to announce the winners of the 2017 Nelson Mandela-Graça Machel Innovation Awards -- two individuals and two organisations across four categories, who have demonstrated remarkable courage and commitment in the pursuit of social change.

 The four winners were selected from some 300 nominations from across the globe.
-They will be honoured at a ceremony on 7 December in Suva, Fiji as part of International Civil Society Week.
+They were honoured at a ceremony on 7 December in Suva, Fiji as part of International Civil Society Week.

-For the first time this year, the Awards were run in collaboration with The Elders – a group of independent global leaders, founded by Nelson Mandela in 2007 – and, specifically, their #WalkTogether campaign.
+For the first time, the Awards were run in collaboration with The Elders – a group of independent global leaders, founded by Nelson Mandela in 2007 – and, specifically, their #WalkTogether campaign.